QUICK SUMMARY

 - Reproductive problems (men and women)

-- Seizures, coma, and death (if ingested)
+- Seizures, coma, and death with severe poisoning

 - Stunted growth